 what to expect

 We will observe you for 15 minutes.

-You will schedule your second dose, for 28 days later at the same location.
+If you receive the Moderna vaccine, you will schedule your second shot for 28 days later at the same location.

 If you are not an ICHS patient, online scheduling is open for space-available, same- and next-day appointments at the below ICHS vaccination locations.
 Please do not call our call center, you must make your appointment online.